Ruelle-Pollicott Resonances for Manifolds with Hyperbolic Cusps: Quantization on manifolds with cusps and propagation of singularities

 Consider two symbols $\sigma,\varsigma\in S(M,L)$.
 We say that $\sigma$ is \emph{scalar} if it takes the form $\sigma' \mathbb{1}$ with $\sigma'\in S(M,\R)$.
 In this case, we define the Poisson bracket:

-where $H_{\sigma'}$ is the Hamiltonian vector field of $\sigma'\in S(M,L)\subset C^\infty(T^*M)$. \begin{proposition} Under the assumptions of the definition, the set of symbols $S = \cup_n S^n(M,L)$ --- and also $S_\epsilon = \cup_n S^n_\epsilon(M,L)$ --- satisfies all the usual properties.
-It is stable by product, sum, division of non-singular symbols, and graded by the order in the usual sense.
-It is also stable under the Poisson bracket provided one of the symbols is scalar. \end{proposition}
+where $H_{\sigma'}$ is the Hamiltonian vector field of $\sigma'\in S(M,L)\subset C^\infty(T^*M)$. \begin{proposition} Under the assumptions of the definition, the sets of symbols, i.e the union $S(M,L):= \cup_n S^n(M,L)$ and $S_{\log}(M,L):=\cup_n S^n_{\log}(M,L)$ satisfy all the usual properties.
+They are stable by product, sum, division by elliptic symbols, and graded by the order in the usual sense.
+They are also stable under the Poisson bracket provided one of the symbols is scalar. \end{proposition}

 It is important to notice that the set of symbols $S(N,\R)$, where $N$ is an admissible cusp manifold is exactly the same class of symbols as was described in the paper \cite{Bonthonneau-2}.
+It is straight forward to show that the proofs therein apply to $S_{\log}$ (the largest of all classes here).

-To close this section, we consider the radial compactification of the cotangent space. \begin{defprop} Let $\overline{T^\ast} M$ be the radial compactification of the cotangent space.
+To close this section, we consider the radial compactification of the cotangent space. \begin{definition} Let $\overline{T^\ast} M$ be the radial compactification of the cotangent space.
 It has a structure of continuous manifold, but not of $C^\infty$ manifold a priori.
 We consider the map